Jack-C-Lloyd/dimensions/README.md

     Amount<?> carMileage = Amount.valueOf(20, mpg); // 20 miles per gallon.

-The Mars Orbiter had a specific impule of `310 lbf.s/ln`.
-Use the `unitsofmeasurement` API to convert this value into the SI unit `N.s/kg`, saving $327 million and a lot of red faces.
+The Mars Orbiter had a specific impule of `3041 N.s/kg`.
+Use the `unitsofmeasurement` API to convert this into a value using the US unit `lbf.s/lb`, saving $327 million and a lot of red faces.

 [1] https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-391.pdf